This Registry-Registrar Agreement (this "Agreement") is between

 that either party materially breaches any of its obligations under

-this Agreement and such breach is not substantially cured within thirty
+this Agreement and such breach is not substantially cured within

-in such notice of termination.
+date specified in such notice of termination.

 9.2.2.
 Termination at Option of Registrar.